Firing in France – Abstract

 Finally, since 2010 there has been the option of the ‘rupture conventionnelle’, through which the parties sign a mutual termination agreement to cease contractual relations.
 The main advantage of the ‘rupture conventionnelle’ is that it is a lot less costly than a settlement.
 But the other side of the coin is that it provides a lot less security for the employer.
 The employee still has the right to bring the employer before an industrial tribunal, arguing that the employer forced his or her hand.

-To remove the possibility of grievances after the conclusion of a ‘rupture conventionnelle’, some lawyers used to propose adding a settlement to the latter in order benefit from the financial advantages of a ‘rupture conventionnelle’ and the legal advantages of a settlement.
+To remove the possibility of grievances after the conclusion of a ‘rupture conventionnelle’, some lawyers have come up with the idea of supplementing the “rupture conventionnelle” with a “transaction” in order to avoid benefiting from the financial advantages of the “rupture conventionnelle”and the legal advantages of a settlement.
 But this practice was banned by the labour chamber of the Cour de Cassation (France’s highest court of appeal) on 25 March 2015.
 The ‘rupture conventionnelle’ cannot be followed by a settlement.

-The legal bakground of Firing in France can be summarized as follows:
+The legal background of Firing in France can be summarized as follows:

 Risk in such a legal context

-So the essential question is to know if the employee is has it in him to improve – in short, if he will be better today than tomorrow.
+So the essential question is to know whether the employee is in a progression mode – in other words, whether he or she will perform better today than tomorrow.

 What to do in this case?